-It’s absolutely no coincidence that Halong Bay was granted its title “One of The 7 Natural Wonders Of The World”.
-The famous Vietnamese attraction amazes visitors not only because of its heavenly natural beauty, but also of its geological, historical, archeological values.
+It’s absolutely no coincidence that Halong Bay was granted its title “One of the 7 Natural Wonders of the World”.
+The famous Vietnamese attraction amazes visitors not only because of its heavenly natural beauty, but also of its geological, historical, and archeological values.

-One of the most asked questions by our customers is: “How many days in Halong Bay do you actually need?”
+One of the most frequently asked questions by tourists is: “How many days in Ha Long Bay do I actually need?”

-However, we can’t tell if there is a right or wrong answer for such question, as personal preferences like budget, time and circumstances can wildly differ among people.
+However, we can’t tell if there is a right or wrong answer for such question, as personal preferences like budget, time and personal circumstances can wildly differ among people.
 How many days you need to spend in Halong Bay is therefore highly subjective.

-To give you a more objective and deeper look, we have taken multiple advice from different travel bloggers on this topic.
-Take notes on any factor that matters to you, from then you can decide what type of cruise trip that fits you the most!
+To give you a more objective perspective, we have taken multiple advice from different travel bloggers on this topic.
+Take notes on any factor that matters to you, from then you can decide what type of cruise fits you the most!

 - Do you think that it is enough to go on a ‘2 Days 1 Night’ cruise?

 - If not, how does ‘3 Days 2 Nights’ make any difference?
 Is the third day worth the extra budget?

 Now, let’s see what they have to share:

 How Many Days in Halong Bay Is Enough? – “I Chose 3!”, Shared Bruno From Geeky Explorer